maarten-pennings/howto/c64mempart/readme.md

 That is a neat feature, illustrated by these experiments:

 - Try `LOAD "A1",8` in partition 1.
-As expected it loads and runs fine.
+As expected (A1 was written for/in partition 1) it loads, lists, and runs fine.
   "Reduce" A1 by deleting all of its lines except the code to switch to A0.
   Switch to A0 and from there to partition 2.

 - Try `LOAD "A1",8` in partition 2.
-Also here, it loads and runs fine.
+Also here, it loads, lists, and runs fine.
   This shows that (1) BASIC's `LOAD` loads at `TXTTAB`, ignoring the load address in the file, and (2) BASIC's `LOAD` patches the line links.

-- Switch to 0 and from there to 1 to check A1 app is the "reduced" one.
+- Switch to 0 and from there to 1 to check A1 app is still the "reduced" one.
   Switch back to 0 and from there to 2.
 "Reduce" A2 by deleting all of its lines except the code to switch to A0.

   Try `LOAD "A1",8,1` in partition 2.
 Note the `,1` to force LOAD to use the load address in the file.
-Recall that this is $1001, the start of partition 1.
-After the `LOAD` partition 2 still has the "reduced" A2 code, so nothing appears loaded.
+Recall that the load address in the file is
+  $1001, the start of partition 1.
+After the `LOAD` partition 2 still has the "reduced" A2 code, so nothing is loaded (in partition 2).

   Switch to 0 and then to 1 and check that the "reduced" A1 is now replaced by the loaded A1.

+  This shows that (1) `LOAD "XXX",8` loads in the activate partition, and (2) `LOAD "XXX",8,1` loads absolute, that could be in another partition.